Tenoywil/CaribEX/docs/SETUP.md

 ## Prerequisites

-Before setting up the CaribX frontend, ensure you have the following installed:
+Before setting up the CaribEX frontend, ensure you have the following installed:

 - **Node.js**: Version 18 or higher
 - **npm**: Version 9 or higher (comes with Node.js)